Black Friday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 Every retailer that sells computers -- desktops and laptops, Chromebooks and gaming rigs, tablets and convertibles -- is looking to clear out inventory before the end of 2018.
 We're seeing lots of markdowns on older machines and configurations featuring Intel's previous seventh-gen processors.
-That's not to say that brand-new systems with cutting-edge tech aren't on sale.
-They are.
+But that's not to say that there aren't any brand-new systems with cutting-edge tech on sale.
+There are.

 Also, Office Depot appears to be undercutting many other retailers with a handful of superior deals this year.
 Members of its rewards program will get early access to some of them starting Nov.
 21. Plus, the purchase of a computer that costs $300 or more makes you eligible for freebies including Microsoft Office, a SquareTrade protection plan and other tech support services.